-On completion of this course, the students will be able to: CLO Description Bloom's Taxonomy Level CLO1 State and interpret the Object, Scope and Extent of Cr.PC.
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to state and interpret the Object, Scope and Extent of Cr.PC.
 They will be able to distinguish Bailable and non-Bailable offences; cognizable and non- cognizable offence; inquiry and investigation; compoundable and non- compoundable offence and will Examine the concept of police report, compliant, warrant case and summon case.
 They will elaborate the classes of Criminal courts, Its constitution, powers and jurisdiction.
 And will explain who is Public Prosecutor and Asst.
 Public Prosecutors and what are their duties, function and powers and how they apply it.
 Explain the Directorate of Prosecution.
-1, 2, 3, 4, 5, 6 Remembering, understanding Apply, Analyzing, Evaluating, Creating CLO2 State and interpret the concept of arrest with or without a warrant.
+1, 2, 3, 4, 5, 6 Remembering, understanding Apply, Analyzing, Evaluating, Creating CLO2 By the end of this course students will be able to state and interpret the concept of arrest with or without a warrant.
 They will learn how the Arrest is made by a private person or Magistrate.
 They will also be able to discuss how Arrest is made and Examine the Rights of arrested persons.
 They will list the General Provisions related to search and seizure and will explain the Process to compel the production of things.
 The students will be able to identify the Preventive action of police and Examine the Process to compel appearance of person.
 Students will also Evaluate the proclamation and attachment.
 The students will remember and be able to apply the concept of Security for keeping peace and good behavior.
 They will also be able to explain Public nuisance and disputes as to immovable property.
-And will determine and Explain the Maintenance of publicorder and tranquility.
+And will determine and Explain the Maintenance of public order and tranquility.
 The students will be able to analyze & discuss the maintenance of wives, children and parents.
-1, 2, 3, 4, 5,6 Remembering, Understanding,A pply, Analyzing, Evaluating, Creating CLO3 Interpret the utility of First Information Report and determine the evidentiary value of F.I.R.
-The students will be able to define and Demonstrate the Information to police and their powerto investigate, and They will able to discuss the cognizance of an offence.
-1, 2, 3, 4, 5,6 Remembering understanding Apply, Analyzing, Evaluating, Creating CLO4 Analyze the proceedings related with Commencement of Proceedings before Magistrates.
-They will also beable to evaluate the provisions related with framing of charges.
+1, 2, 3, 4, 5,6 Remembering, Understanding, Apply, Analyzing, Evaluating, Creating CLO3 They will interpret the utility of First Information Report and determine the evidentiary value of F.I.R.
+The students will be able to define and Demonstrate the Information to police and their power to investigate, and They will able to discuss the cognizance of an offence.
 1, 2, 3, 4, 5,6 Remembering understanding Apply, Analyzing, Evaluating, Creating

+CLO4 The students will be able to analyze the proceedings related with 1, 2, 3, 4, 5,6 Commencement of Proceedings before Magistrates.
+They will also Remembering be able to evaluate the provisions related with framing of charges. understanding Apply, Analyzing, Evaluating, Creating